-The title insurance industry experienced high losses as a result of the housing collapse.
+The title insurance industry experienced high losses as a result of the housing collapse during the economic downturn from 2007 to 2009.
 As the economy recovered, premium earnings and market growth increased, and losses returned to their historic range of three to five percent.

-With the recovery of the real estate market in Colorado, title insurance premiums significantly increased from \$387 million in 2017 to \$671 million through 2021.
-As a result of a cooling real estate market during 2022, the first three quarters of the year reflect a downturn in market growth with approximately \$385 million in total premiums and approximately \$192 million projected premiums representing the balance of 2022.
+With the recovery of the real estate market in Colorado, title insurance premiums significantly increased during the last decade and represent \$372 million in 2018 to \$478 million through 2022.

+As a result of a cooling real estate market during 2022 and higher interest rates, limited housing inventory and a substantial drop in mortgage refinancing in 2023, the title insurance industry experienced a downturn in market growth with approximately \$231 million in total premiums and approximately \$116 million projected premiums representing the balance of 2023.